The Best Train Trips to Take Across America

 There are many train journeys you can take across the United States, with stops in exciting cities, historic landmarks, and national parks along the way.
 From Napa Valley to New England, here are 10 of the best train travel routes in the country.

-Note that some of these routes have changed due to travel restrictions related to the coronavirus pandemic, including those which previously went to Canada.
-Other operators listed have postponed trips until 2021, so be sure to check availability before you plan your trip.
+Note that some of these routes have changed due to travel restrictions related to the ongoing pandemic.
+Other operators listed have postponed trips, so be sure to check availability before you plan your trip.

 The Napa Valley Wine Train

 The Napa Valley Wine Train takes riders through the picturesque wine country northeast of the Bay Area.
-The route follows a rail line originally built in 1864 that goes north to the resort town of Calistoga.
-Visitors can now take a three-hour, 36-mile round-trip journey from downtown Napa to St. Helena and back.
-After boarding the train at the McKinstry Street Station, travel through the old industrial section of Napa, then head into the scenery of wine country.
-You can hop on and off the train along the way and stay overnight at one of the great hotels in Napa Valley.
+The route follows a rail line originally built in 1864.
+Visitors take a three-hour, 36-mile round-trip journey from downtown Napa to picturesque St. Helena and back.
+After boarding the train at the McKinstry Street Station, travel through the old industrial section of Napa, then continue through the scenic vineyards of Northern California.
+On some routes, you can even hop on and off the train along the way — and don't forget to plan an overnight stay at one of the incredible hotels in Napa Valley.

 The Pacific Surfliner

 Travel along the ocean on this Amtrak train that travels 351 miles through southern California.
 Start in San Diego and head north, stopping along the way in quaint ocean towns like Carpinteria, San Juan Capistrano, and Ventura.
-Be sure to leave some time to explore Santa Barbara, or head all the way to the end of the line at San Luis Obispo and then head back.
+Be sure to leave some time to explore Santa Barbara, or head all the way to the end of the line at San Luis Obispo before looping back.

 The Coast Starlight